wp-media/engineering-handbook/ways_of_working/team/missions_and_purposes_of_the_engineering_team.md

 title: Missions & Purposes of the Engineering team
 ---

-# Missions & Purposes of the Engineering team
+# Missions & Purposes of the Engineering teams

 ## Engineering team